andersan/conjugate/readme.md

 - audio practice (listing or speaking)
 - mobile-friendly usage (apps or PWA)
+- the meaning of the sentences/phrases being translated

 The audio practice could be added with some APIs and made a premium feature.